Bh-bts/mypushtak-demo/README.md

 1. Go to the Actions tab in your GitHub repository.
 2. Select the workflow you want to run.
 3. Click on the Run workflow button.
-4. Fill in any required parameters if prompted.
+4. Fill in any required parameters(Browser name and Headless mode) if prompted.
 5. Click the Run workflow button again to start the process.